Once again, UK lets Netanyahu get away with it

-This is a population whose physical survival is threatened each day due to the shortage of basic services and infrastructure – a population whose calorie intake has been by Israeli authorities to the minimum dispensable to avoid malnutrition.
+This is a population whose physical survival is threatened each day due to the shortage of basic services and infrastructure – a population whose calorie intake has been limited by Israeli authorities to the minimum dispensable to avoid malnutrition.

 The UN already considered that Gaza would not be habitable by 2020.

 It is interesting to draw a comparison between this and the situation in Sudan and its president, Omar al-Bashir.